neuralvis/elpa-mirror/gnu/shell-command+-readme.txt

 	... make

-Run Eshell's make (i.e. `compile') in the parent's parent directory.
+Run Eshell's make (via `compile') in the parent's parent directory.

+See `shell-command+'s docstring for more details on how it's input is interpreted..